OST to Exchange Migration

 - Configure the throttling and message-size limits

-For a successful OST to Exchange migration, it is important to address throttling policies.
-Migration activities, being resource-intensive and Microsoft may impose throttling to maintain server performance and stability.
-Configuring throttling settings ensures smooth and uninterrupted data transfer during the migration process.
+For a successful OST to Exchange migration, it’s important to account for throttling policies.
+Since migration tasks are resource-intensive, Microsoft may impose throttling to maintain server performance and stability.
+Configuring these limits helps ensure a smooth, consistent, and uninterrupted data transfer throughout the migration process.

 Steps to set up custom EWS throttling policies on Exchange server

-To successfully migrate larger emails and attachments without encountering delivery errors, timeouts, or performance issues, set the message size limit to the maximum value (150MB).
+To ensure a successful migration of larger emails and attachments without encountering delivery errors, timeouts, or performance issues, set the message size limit to the maximum value (150MB).

 Steps to set up change message size limits on Exchange server